 The Safest Places to Live in New Zealand for Expats

-If you’re looking for a safe place to live, New Zealand is the place to go.
+Is New Zealand a good place to live?
+Yes, it is!
+If you’re looking for somewhere safe and stable, New Zealand is the place to go.
 It is consistently rated as one of the most secure countries in the world, with a very low crime rate.
-Additionally, locals enjoy an excellent standard of living and a high-quality healthcare system in New Zealand.
-If you need help, the social structures are in place to ensure you get it.
-However, when you’re looking at the safest places to live in New Zealand, there’s much more to the equation than crime rates and standards of living.
+New Zealanders are also supported by a high-quality healthcare system.
+However, when you’re looking at the safest places to live in New Zealand, there’s more to consider than crime rates and standards of living.

 Is New Zealand a Safe Place to Live?

 Is the country as safe as it seems?
 Does New Zealand have a good quality of life?
 To answer this, consider three areas of risk.
 Two are shared by most countries, concerns about levels of crime and climate change.
 A third is shared by some Pacific countries and states – earthquakes.

 In New Zealand, the Crime Rate is Low

 By global standards around crime and violence, most of New Zealand is safe and peaceful.
 The Global Peace Index usually rates New Zealand as the second safest country in the world.
 The New Zealand crime rate even decreased in 2020 and 2021.
 Limits on gun ownership reduce violent crime and murders.

 Because of this and the low crime rate in the past, people believe New Zealand is safe.
 The New Zealand ideal used to be that everyone could leave house and car doors unlocked and let children play freely outside.
 Guests at a marae, the communal Māori meeting house, will line personal bags up against one wall, trusting everyone there instead of clutching their belongings fearfully.